 I Spent Most of My 20s Asleep

-If I really thought hard about this I should be seriously unhappy.
+If I really thought hard about this, I should be seriously unhappy.
 I mean, legitimately half (if not more) of this decade was spent fast asleep.
 Fatigue is my most troubling symptom, even more so than pain!
 Does lethargy come on as a side effect of the medications I take?
 Or is it just my immune system trying really, really hard?

 The need for sleep because of RA

 And, because of it, I can easily sleep 9 to 10 hours a night.
 I wake up, go through my morning routine and then take a nap before work.
 That nap can be anywhere from 1.5-2 hours, so you do the math.
 That’s half a day...

 ...Every day, of every week, of every month.
 Continue down this road, and it turns into roughly six months asleep or half a year.
 Now keep going, and it turns into four years out of the eight I was diagnosed.

 What I described above was a good set of days so what do bad ones look like, you may ask.
 Let me tell you.
 I could sleep well over twelve hours a night (I go to bed earlier and wake up later) and fit in a lie down when I can, even if it's after work.
 I never count how many hours I spent laid up on bad days because I would fixate on that number.

 I spent most of my 20s asleep.
 Okay, so 4 out of 10 doesn't sound THAT bad, right?
 Except, do you know how much I could do in four years??
 I can finish vet school, get a Ph.D., or complete another major.
 Four years may not be the majority of a decade but I can certainly do a lot with that time!